tassoneroberto/py7dtd/README.md

 Example of a bruteforce attack testing passcodes of 2-10 characters length composed of digits and lowercase characters, with a delay of 20ms between each try, a limit of 100 tries and a timeout of 60 seconds.

-Note: Press `ESC` to interrupt the script.
+Note: Press `ESC` to interrupt the bot.

 ```bash
 py7dtd_crack_passcode --brute --digits --lower --min 2 --max 10 --delay 20 --limit 100 --timeout 60